digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 Manual wrapper key rotation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently AWS and GCP offer automatic KMS symmetric key rotation (yearly for AWS and dynamically set for GCP).
+Currently AWS and GCP offer automatic KMS symmetric key rotation (yearly for AWS and user-defined for GCP).
 Canton extends this by enabling node administrators to manually rotate the KMS wrapper key using the following command: